-Examples of Disclosures for Treatment, Payment, Health Care Operations, and Other Uses and Disclosures
+Treatment, Payment, Health Care Operations, and Other Uses and Disclosures

 This notice does not describe every possible use or disclosure of your health information; however, any use or disclosure we make of your health information will fall into one of the following general categories.